-The rise of Arabic social media continues and today around 39% of the Arab World's population use it.
-The audience is dominated by the youth audience, accouting for over two-thirds of users.
+The rise of Arabic social media continues and today around 39% of the Arab World's population uses it.
+The audience is dominated by the youth audience, accounting for over two-thirds of users.

 Interestingly, Arabic only recently became the chosen language for most Social Media users.
-It account for 55% followed by English.
-On an average, Facebook reports 55% Arabic users, while 72% of all tweets in the region are now in Arabic.
-This trends has huge implication for the way businesses and organisations engage with each other and the community.
+It accounts for 55% followed by English.
+On average, Facebook reports 55% Arabic users, while 72% of all tweets in the region are now in Arabic.
+This trend has huge implications for the way businesses and organisations engage with each other and the community.

 Find out how ExtraDigital can help you engage and connect with audiences in the far east.

-One thing that hasn't changed about Arabic Social Media, is the large gender gap in users.
-Women's precense on Social Media is alarmingly low, it currently stands at 1 woman for every 2 men.
-The lack of participation on digital platforms from females will make it incresingly difficuly to reach a balanced audience.
+One thing that hasn't changed about Arabic Social Media, is the large gender gap among users.
+Women's presence on Social Media is alarmingly low, it currently stands at 1 woman for every 2 men.
+The lack of participation on digital platforms from females will make it increasingly difficult to reach a balanced audience.

 Analysing usage trends, patterns and demographics of key social media platforms across the Arab world, the findings show that most social media users in the region (58 percent) already express their views on government policies through these platforms.

-As you can see there are certain trends and patterns you can take advantage of to creating more effective social media campaigns.
+As you can see there are certain trends and patterns you can take advantage of to create more effective social media campaigns.
 But which social networks should you be targeting?

 Top Arabic Social Media Channels